TAbdiukov/PPSSPP-patches/guides/TDU-protoguide.md

+# Changes

 * Skip intro videos
 * Disable slow VSync
 * Enable weather.
-The weather was already sometimes functional.
+The weather was already sometimes functional
 * Enable PostFX

 # How to install

 ## Prerequisites
-1. Get a ISO editor, such as UltraISO or UMDGen
+* Get a ISO editor, such as UltraISO or UMDGen
-2. Make sure emulator is not on
+* Make sure emulator is not on

 ## Installation
 1. Open your TDU ISO file with a ISO editor